 Clicking this icon will pop up the GlobalProtect application.
 Click the Connect button to establish a connection to the UAS campus network.
 If you haven't connected to the VPN before, enter VPN.UAS.ALASKA.EDU in the server address bar and click the Connect button:

 The very first time users log into GlobalProtect, they will need to click the Sign In (or Submit) button, instead of pressing Enter on the keyboard.

-If wireless is in use, perhaps you have moved to (or are in) a location with low or nonexistent wireless signal, and the VPN might have dropped as a result.
-Further, it's possible a bad network cable or problem with the router or Internet connection could have caused this drop.
+If wireless is in use, perhaps you have moved to (or are in) a location with a low or nonexistent wireless signal, and the VPN might have dropped as a result.
+Further, it's possible a bad network cable or a problem with the router or Internet connection could have caused this drop.

 After you've successfully connected your computer to the VPN, you have access to campus resources such as fileshares.
 Sometimes you will be prompted to log in when you try to access these resources.
 You may receive an error message such as "The user name or password is invalid".
 In the User Name field, enter UA\username.
 This tells your computer to ask the UA system for your credentials, instead of your local computer.